-J&J 4Q profit jumps on higher sales, lower charges (Update)January 22nd, 2013 by Linda A. Johnson in Other /
+J&J 4Q profit jumps on higher sales, lower charges (Update)January 22, 2013 by Linda A. Johnson in Medicine & Health / Other

 Higher sales of prescription drugs and medical devices helped Johnson & Johnson post a much bigger fourth-quarter profit than a year ago, when a slew of charges depressed results.